openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 Now your miniziti cluster is ready for some OpenZiti!<br/><br/>

-### Install the OpenZiti Controller
+### Install the Controller

 #### Allow Kubernetes to Manage Certificates

-You need to install the required [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) for the OpenZiti Controller.
+You need to install the required [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) for the controller.

 ```text
 kubectl apply \